Competition between d-wave superconductivity and magnetism in uniaxially strained Sr2RuO4: Introduction

 \section{Introduction}

 Almost 30 years after the discovery of superconductivity in Sr$_2$RuO$_4$ (SRO)~\cite{Maeno1994}, the symmetry of its superconducting order parameter (SCOP) remains an open question.
 Initially, its similarities with $^3$Helium made it a prime candidate for spin-triplet pairing~\cite{rice1995sr2ruo4}, corroborated by various measurements~\cite{ishida1998spin,NMR_spin_poli_ishida, Neutron_scattering_duffy,PhysRevB.66.064522, liu2003tunneling,nelson2004odd,liu2010phase, PhysRevLett.92.047002, PhysRevLett.86.5986}.
-Along with observations of time-reversal symmetry breaking (TRSB) supporting a two-component order parameter~\cite{PhysRevLett.97.167002, luke1998time}, the superconducting (SC) state was believed for a long time to be a chiral $p$-wave spin-triplet.
+Along with observations of time-reversal symmetry breaking (TRSB) supporting a two-component order parameter~\cite{PhysRevLett.97.167002, luke1998time}, the superconducting (SC) state was believed for a long time to be a chiral $\rm{p}$-wave spin-triplet.
 However, conflicting evidence presented in various studies remained to be explained~\cite{RevModPhys.75.657,review_maeno2012}.
-First, the presence of nodal excitations is unexpected in a chiral $p$-wave SC~\cite{PhysRevLett.86.2653, PhysRevX.7.011032, PhysRevLett.86.2649, doi:10.1143/JPSJ.69.572}.
-Second, the low critical field $H_{c2}$ exhibited by SRO is typical for Pauli-limited spin-singlet SC~\cite{PhysRevB.107.064509} and the transition into the normal state upon applying a magnetic field appears to be first-order~\cite{PhysRevB.90.220502, doi:10.7566/JPSJ.83.083706}, with indications of a Fulde-Ferrell-Larkin-Ovchinnikov state for a certain parameter range, strongly pointing to a singlet SCOP~\cite{kinjo2022superconducting}.
-Third, no topologically protected edge states predicted in chiral $p$-wave states~\cite{PhysRevLett.115.087003} were observed in experiments~\cite{PhysRevB.76.014526, PhysRevB.81.214501, PhysRevB.89.144504}.
+First, the presence of nodal excitations is unexpected in a chiral $\rm{p}$-wave SC~\cite{PhysRevLett.86.2653, PhysRevX.7.011032, PhysRevLett.86.2649, doi:10.1143/JPSJ.69.572}.
+Second, the low critical field $H_{c2}$ exhibited by SRO is typical for Pauli-limited spin-singlet SC~\cite{PhysRevB.107.064509} and the transition into the normal state upon applying a magnetic field appears to be first-order~\cite{PhysRevB.90.220502, doi:10.7566/JPSJ.83.083706}, with indications of a Fulde-Ferrell-Larkin-Ovchinnikov state for a certain parameter range, strongly pointing to a singlet SCOP~\cite{kinjo_superconducting_2022}.
+Third, none of the topologically protected edge states predicted in chiral $\rm{p}$-wave states were observed in experiments~\cite{PhysRevB.76.014526, PhysRevB.81.214501, PhysRevB.89.144504, Kreisel_2021}, although this could be explained by a high Chern number~\cite{PhysRevLett.115.087003}.